dbsystel/gitlab-ci-python-library/README.md

 Your gcip pipeline code then goes into a file named `.gitlab-ci.py`.

-## Passing variables to the downstream pipeline
+## Passing pipeline variables to the downstream pipeline

-Passing variables to the dynamic pipeline is a little downside of the triggered pipelines.
+All variables defined within the `.gitlab-ci.yml` are automatically passed to triggered pipelines, even to dynamic pipelines or pipelines from other projects.
+Not so variables, that are passed from outside into the pipelines.
+Those are not passed to triggered pipelines.
-They must be set explicitly.
+They must be explicitly set for the trigger job.
 Thus you cannot include the default `gcip-pipeline.yml` but have to copy its contents to your project and pass variables in the trigger job.

 Furthermore there is no easy way to set a variable only when it exists.
 You then have to create two trigger jobs, one passing the variable when set and one not passing the variable else.
 Here an example:

 ```
 ---